WHAT HAPPENS AT A MEET?

 For the younger age categories, all running events are timed finals.
 This means that your athlete will only run once for that event, and will be given a final place based on their time.
 For older age groups, heats are conducted, and then depending on the number of runners, semi-finals and/or finals take place.

-VOLUNTEERING AT AN INDOOR TRACK MEET
+VOLUNTEERING AT A TRACK MEET

 University of Alberta Butterdome